 In the Hayne Cape Cod model, the G(1,1) parameter, or scale, is a constant from which all other parameters are based.
-The G(w) parameters are factors multiplied by the constant, which essentially adjust the base for average exposure changes by accident year.
-The f(d) parameters are factors multiplied by the constant, or constant adjusted by the G(w) parameters, which essentially adjust the base (by accident year) for average incremental changes by development year.
-Using the data from Hayne [8], the companion Excel file summarizes the Cape Cod model parameters as in Table 3.5.
+The G(w) parameters are factors multiplied times the constant which essentially adjust the base for average exposure changes by accident year.
+The f(d) parameters are factors multiplied times the constant, or constant adjusted by the G(w) parameters, which essentially adjust the base (by accident year) for average incremental changes by development year.
+Using the data from Hayne [8], the companion Excel file summarizes the Cape Cod model parameters as in Table 3.4.